Praetorian301/MacOS-DiskImage-Recovery-Tool/README.md

      clean
      python3 cracker.py

-   Or run both:
-     clean && python3 cracker.py
-     # or if using the simplified name:
-     clean && python3 cracker_mode1_only.py

 Where to put wordlists and bundles
 ---------------------------------
 - Disk images: repo root (same folder as the script).